blackrangersoftware/brs-xmrig_setup/README.md

 #

-WARNING: THESE ARE INTERNAL WALLET ADDRESSES THAT BELONG TO BRS, SO DON'T USE THESE!
+WARNING: THESE ARE INTERNAL WALLET ADDRESSES THAT BELONG TO BRS, SO DON'T USE THESE, UNLESS YOU intend TO DONATE your HASH!

 #